 When I first arrived at college five years ago, I could have never imagined that I would soon take up weight lifting, develop a crazy passion for it, and more recently, begin an entrepreneurial journey with it.
 Let me tell you why.

-Growing up, I frequently fluctuated between being chubby and “normal” weight (whatever that is).
+Growing up, I frequently fluctuated between being chubby and “normal” weight.
 I dabbled in soccer since I was a kiddo, and continued to play throughout my years in high school, but wasn’t that great — I like to blame it on the fact that I’m severely clumsy and much less coordinated than your average person; although I like to think resistance training has helped. 😉

 So back in late 2012, when I began my college years, my life had drastically changed; I wasn’t actively engaging in exercise (playing soccer), I wasn’t eating well (rarely consumed whole foods, ate mostly processed foods — and a lot of it).
 I would go into the big dining hall and feel extremely overwhelmed with all the food choices; treating it as an all you can eat buffet — eating whatever I wanted, whenever I wanted — not thinking it would “catch up” with me.